boisgera/leap/Iteration and Recursion.md

 do is a proof (and you will use induction, you won't actually compute the lists), foldr is nicer.

-)
+TODO: foldl and foldr to parse integers & decimal expansion )

 ```lean